Lemoncode/master-frontend-lemoncode/07-cloud/02-github-actions/README.md

 npm install
 ```

-- We will use same approach as `gh-pages` example, but we sill use [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) for automatic deploys.
+- We will use same approach as `gh-pages` example, but we will use [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) for automatic deploys.

 - Upload files: